Skip to content

 • Can’t simulate “what-if” scenarios (new competitor, road closure)

 The regression model is best as a first filter — screening many potential sites down to a shortlist.
-For the shortlist, you’d graduate to the Spatial Interaction Model or Agent Simulation to model actual consumer behaviour.
+For the shortlist, you’d graduate to the Spatial Interaction Model or LLM Agent Simulation to model actual consumer behaviour.

 “Two important applications of the model are performance assessment and evaluation of potential.” — Birkin & Clarke, Ch.
 7